raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 Think about how you would improve this remote control.

-You may find it hard to look at the remote and where the mouse pointer was **and** see what the robot was doing at the same time.
+You may find it hard to look at the remote, see where the mouse pointer was, **and** see what the robot was doing at the same time.
 If this is the case, it would be useful to make the different direction sprites as large as possible on the screen.

 --- no-print ---
 ![Robot buggy](images/altVisualRemote_gameplay2.gif)